apache/incubator-devlake-website/docs/GettingStarted/DockerComposeSetup.md

   If you set the ENCRYPTION_SECRET environment variable in both the terminal session and the .env file, the value set in the terminal session takes precedence.

   **Please make sure to keep the ENCRYPTION_SECRET safe as it is used to encrypt sensitive information in the database, such as personal access tokens and passwords.
-If ENCRYPTION_SECRET is lost, it may not be possible to decrypt this sensitive information.**
+If ENCRYPTION_SECRET is lost, it may not be possible to decrypt this sensitive information.If you are upgrading to version v0.18.0 from a previous version, please note that the environment variable used for encryption was previously called ENCODE_KEY.
+If you have previously set ENCODE_KEY in your environment or .env file, please assign its value to the ENCRYPTION_SECRET environment variable after upgrading to v0.18.0.
+This will ensure that the encryption process continues to work as expected.**

 4. Run `docker-compose up -d` if the version of Docker Desktop is too low to use `docker compose up -d`.